olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 3. Look at the statistics printed in your `qml_basics-<JOB_ID>.out` file after the job completes to see the job stats and output.
 The line you should look for is this message at the bottom of the file:

     ```
-    Speed to accuracy ratio: [some value here]
+    Training completed in ...
+    Best average loss: ... | Best average accuracy: ...
     ```

-4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code on 1 node.
-Which configuration leads to the smallest speed to accuracy ratio?
+4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code on 1 node. **Which configuration leads to the fastest training, but with the greatest "Best average accuracy" reported?**

 5. Optional bonus fun: Try changing `n_qubits` in `qml.py` to see what happens! (stay within 1-10 qubits).